kill9zombie/elixir_dojo/DOJO.md

     'ABC'
     iex>

-As you can see, we've picked up a curious thing.
+As you can see, we've picked up a curious thing from the Erlang shell.
 If a list can be entirely repesented in ASCII, then that's how the shell prints the list.
 For the most part you don't have to worry about it because we tend to use binary strings in Elixir.

 The other representation is as a binary string.
 This tends to be the most used string type in Elixir.

     iex> "hello"
     "hello"

-With Elixir's Ruby influence comes the amazing String module.
+With Elixir's Ruby influence comes the String module.
 Try some of the String functions in iex (remember you can tab complete).
 If you want help, just do `h String.<function name>`, for example:

     iex> h String.upcase